Hereford: Sport

 Hereford is the home of the football club Hereford FC, who play at Edgar Street in the National League North.
 They are a phoenix club that was set up in the wake of the demise of Hereford United Football Club in 2014.
 United were best known for beating Newcastle 2–1 in an FA Cup replay in January 1972, when they were still a non-league side and Newcastle were in the top division of English football.

-Other city clubs include Westfields, Hereford Pegasus and Hereford Lads Club, all of whom play in the Hellenic Football League.
+Hereford also hosts three Non-League clubs.
+Westfields F.C. and Hereford Pegasus F.C.both play in the Hellenic Football League, while Hereford Lads Club F.C. plays in the Herefordshire Football League after voluntarily withdrawing from the Hellenic League in the 2023-24 season.

 Hereford Rugby Club announced plans in 2012 for a £6 million move to a new home.
 Also based at the Rugby club are Hereford Stampede, who are an American football team who play in the BAFA National Leagues and made their full League debut in 2021.

 Hereford Hockey Club is based at the Hereford City Sports Club, with teams entered into leagues in the West Hockey Association.

 The city is home to Hereford Racecourse, a traditional National Hunt course to the north of the city centre which hosted around twenty meetings a year.
 The company who leased the site decided in 2012 that the site was not viable.
 What many thought to be the last meeting was held on 16 December 2012, however the course reopened for racing in October 2016.